 Veterans (or spouses of deceased veterans) may receive up to 45 months of educational assistance under terms of the GI Bill.
 War orphans and dependents of disabled veterans may also receive up to 45 months of educational assistance.
-Contact the Seattle University Veterans Office.
+Contact the Seattle University veterans counselor in the Registrar's Office.